-Grade 11, 12 TRANSITION TO COLLEGE MATH & STATISTICS (447) All year 1.0 credit Math
+Grade 11, 12 TRANSITION & STATISTICS (447)

+All year 1.0 credit Math

-Prerequisite: Successful completion of Algebra II and at least 4 points on the state math end of course exams.
+Prerequisite: Successful completion of Algebra II

 This course is an introduction to statistical and probability concepts.
 Topics to be studied include descriptive statistics, probability of finite sample spaces, probability distributions, hypothesis testing, confidence intervals and parameter estimation.
-It is a fast paced review of algebraic concepts designed to improve readiness for college.
+It is a fast paced review of algebraic concepts designed to improve readiness for college and careers.
 The course covers graphing of linear, polynomial and exponential functions as well as properties of exponents, rational expressions and solving quadratics and systems of equations.
 Scientific calculators required, graphing calculators strongly recommended.
+This course also qualifies as an Algebra II equivalent to meet graduation requirements.
 (NCAA approved)